Chrs987/HomeAssistant/Code Analysis.md

 - Cipher preference: client chooses

 The rational behind the decisions are the following:
-- All ciphers are fordward sercret and authenticating.
+- All ciphers are forward sercret and authenticating.
 - All cipher suites are strongs, allowing the client to choose will provide the best cipher supported.
 - ECDSA certificates using P-256 is recomended because the benefit from using P-384 is negligible.